Tammy Cheung

 In 1999, she made her first documentary film, Invisible Women, which follows the lives of three Indian women in Hong Kong.
 She is an admirer of the American filmmaker Frederick Wiseman, and uses the style of Direct Cinema in her films.
+Filmed in two Band 1 secondary schools, her documentary Secondary School (2002) presents everyday classroom life without commentary.
+It sparked discussion about the current education system in Hong Kong.